Femoral neck fracture: Diagnosis, treatment and late complications

 The fracture can cause severe stabbing pain in the hip after the fall.
 In some cases, the femoral neck does not break completely or the strong muscles in the thigh still hold the fragments together.

 For the elderly, a femoral neck fracture is often a dramatic event with a high risk for complications during the healing process.
-The mobility and independence of the injured person often declines significantly after a femoral neck fracture.
+The mobility and independence of the injured person often decline significantly after a femoral neck fracture.
 Often patients cannot even manage short distances, become bedridden and decline physically and mentally.
 The mortality rate of seniors also increases considerably.

 How can I prevent a femoral neck fracture?